 (8) Apart from the annual audit and any interim audit provided for in this section, where, for any reason, the triennial certificate of an agent ceases to have effect under this Act, there shall, within the period of 3 months thereafter, be a termination audit of the agent’s trust account, and the termination audit shall be arranged and conducted in accordance with such provisions of this Part in respect of the annual audit as are capable of being applied to the termination audit, and the auditor shall within 2 months after the end of that 3 months period deliver to the Commissioner a report of such termination audit.

 [Section 70 amended by No. 29 of 1982 s.
 12; No. 59 of 1995 s.
-42; No. 77 of 2006 s.
-17; No. 58 of 2010 s.
+42; No. 77 of 2006 Sch.
+1 cl.
+147(2); No. 58 of 2010 s.
 99 and 134.]

-71. Audit date may be varied
+71. Date of audit, Commissioner may change

 (1) Notwithstanding anything else in this Part, an agent may apply in writing to the Commissioner to fix some date other than 31 December, as the date up to which his trust accounts are to be audited, and the Commissioner may, in the Commissioner’s discretion, permit the agent to substitute such other date for 31 December.